thefeng/caliper_actuator/caliper_actuator/content.md

 * **Glue Gun** (Optional)
     * Useful for securing delicate solder connections, but not essential
 * **Table/G Clamps** (Optional)
-    * Useful for securing the work pieces when glueing
+    * Useful for securing the work pieces when gluing

-### Step 1 - Solder the Motor Electrical Connections
+### Step 1 - Soldering the Motor Electrical Connections
 Cut and strip two lengths wire of ~200mm each.
 These will connect the motor to the motor shield or power supply.
 A standard colour convention of Brown for +ve and Blue for -ve should be used.

 <img src=images/motorWires.png width=600>